CooleKikker2/simpleDatabase/README.md

 ## Code Samples

+> Full Documentation can be found here: http://example.com/

 > <b>Connect to database</b><br><br>
 > You can simply connect to your database using the following 2 lines of code.
 ```php